hirakuni45/RX/SCI_sample/README.md

 - Refer to "RX220/port_map.hpp" for the SCI standard port of RX220.
 - For the SCI standard port of RX62N, refer to "RX62x/port_map.hpp".
 - For the RX631's SCI standard port, refer to "RX63x/port_map.hpp".
+- For the RX63T's SCI standard port, refer to "RX63T/port_map.hpp".
 - For the RX24T SCI standard port, refer to "RX24T/port_map.hpp".
 - For the SCI standard port of RX66T, refer to "RX66T/port_map.hpp".
 - For the RX72T SCI standard port, refer to "RX72T/port_map.hpp".